mikidalhub/ngrx-demo/README.md

 This application already exists in the net but I transformed a little bit to be more elegant!
 Patterns used:

-    - Reactive x pattern  -> every communication happand via Observables
+    - Reactive x pattern  -> every communication happens via Observables
     - Loose coupling -> each of its components has, or little or no knowledge of the definitions of other separate components
     - Single Responsability -> every component or class have responsibility over just their part "A class should have only one reason to change"
     - Functional programming approach